All-new 2021 Hyundai Tucson revealed, N-Line confirmed | Practical Motoring

 In the rear, we can see dual ventilation controls with digital climate control.
 While there are not many other details yet, Hyundai says it has a new fold-and-dive functionality on the seat which helps open the back up to a large 1095-litres of cargo space.

 The model is offered in both short and long-wheelbase for a variety of markets; Australia will offer the long-wheelbase version only.
+The longer version measures 4630mm in length, 1865mm in width and 1665mm in height, riding on a 2755mm wheelbase.

 Underneath the bonnet, the new Tucson will offer a variety of engines too, from petrol and diesel conventional combustion cycle motors to hybrid and plug-in hybrid.